ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 For a database or another lookup, use `OperationResolver(resolve)`.
 The `resolve` function has the type `GraphQLRequest => ZIO[R, Throwable, String]`.
 It runs on every request before the gateway checks the preparation cache.
 Use `OperationResolver.uncached(resolve)` to disable prepared-document and plan reuse.
 Validation still applies.
 The resolver runs for `executeRequest`, `executeStream`, and `explain(request)`, but not for `check(query)`.

 Custom validations set through `Configurator.setValidations` form part of the preparation cache key, and that key compares function identity.
 Reuse the same validation instances across requests, from a single `ExecutionConfiguration` for example.
-Rebuilding the list around those same functions is fine; allocating a fresh lambda per request is not, and it costs you cache misses and evictions.
+Rebuilding the list around those same functions is fine.
+A fresh lambda per request is not: it causes cache misses and evictions.
 The cache stays bounded by weight either way.

 To return a safe message and `extensions.code`, fail a custom resolver with `ZIO.fail(OperationResolver.Rejection(message, code))`. `QuickAdapter` returns these rejections with HTTP 200.
 The gateway hides unexpected failures.